Nail your Maid of Honour speech

 Of course, being asked to give a maid of honour speech is a bit of a ‘responsibility’.
-An honour, hell yeah, but a shed load of responsibility too.
+An honour, hell yeah, but a shed load of pressure too.

-Entertaining a room full of strangers, some elderly relatives and a load of drunken mates with a propensity to heckle, can be scary.
-But it’s a once in a lifetime opportunity to tell a true friend how goddamn awesome they are and we want to help you nail it.
+Entertaining a room full of strangers, some elderly relatives and a load of drunken mates can be scary.
+But it’s a once in a lifetime opportunity to tell a true friend, or maybe even your sister, how goddamn awesome they are.

 Follow our advice and write a speech that will get the best man weeping.*